dihardchallenge/dihard3_baseline/README.md

 ### Running on a grid

-**NOTE** that by default Kaldi scripts are configured for execution on a single machine.
-To run on a grid using a submission engine such as SGE or Slurm. make sure to edit ``recipes/track{1,2}/cmd.sh`` accordingly.
+**NOTE** that by default the Kaldi scripts are configured for execution on a single machine.
+To run on a grid using a submission engine such as SGE or Slurm, make sure to edit ``recipes/track{1,2}/cmd.sh`` accordingly.

 ## Running the Track 2 recipe

-The track 2 recipe is almost identical to the track 1 recipe, except that it begins by training a SAD model on the DIHARD III DEV set, which it then uses to segment both the DEV and EVAL sets.
+The track 2 recipe is almost identical to the track 1 recipe, except that it begins by training a SAD model on the DIHARD III DEV set, which it then uses to segment both the DEV and EVAL data.
 This SAD output will then be used by the diarization system in lieu of the reference SAD that was used for track 1.

 To run the recipe, switch to ``recipes/track2/``: